SwiftGL/SwiftGL/README.md

 layer required to provide the syntactical sugar.
 Because Swift has first-class support for working with C, all OpenGL functions are as fast as they can possibly be.

-The math libraries have the potential to be as fast as C code having SIMD intrinsics.
+Everything else has the potential to be as fast as C code.
+The math library even uses SIMD where available.
 To get this performance you must use whole-module-optimization (WMO).

 ## Acknowledgements

-Some of the more difficult problems were modeled after solutions in glm.
+Some of the math problems were modeled after solutions in glm.
 In particular, the matrix transformation API.
 Christophe Riccio manages the glm project which is available here: http://glm.g-truc.net/

 Image importing was bootstrapped from Sean Barrett's stb library: https://github.com/nothings/stb